 The proposed amendment was presented to the Full Board for adoption as an emergency rule at its July 2020 meeting, effective July 14, 2020.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on July 29, 2020.
-To date, the Department has not received any comments on the proposed rule; however, the Department is proposing to revise the proposed amendment to provide clarification relating to the regulatory flexibility provided for diagnostic screening and to conform such amendment to reopening guidance issued by the Department.
+At the September 2020 Regents meeting, the proposed amendment was revised to provide clarification relating to the regulatory flexibility provided for diagnostic screening and to conform such amendment to reopening guidance issued by the Department, effective